-Assessment for the course will be continuous and is carried throughout the different course activities.
+Assessment for the course will be continuous and is carried throughout the different activities of the course.
 Each assessment task is weighted in relation to its importance in the overall assessment of the course.
-The student's results from the different assessment tasks are added up to a total course score that will then translate into the final grade for the course.
+The student's results from these different assessment tasks are added up to a total course score corresponding to the final grade for the course.